Ans: Registration under Goods and Service Tax (GST) regime will confer following advantages to the business:

 The value of goods after completion of job work is not includible in the turnover of the job-worker.
 It will be treated as supply of goods by the principal and will accordingly be includible in the turnover of the Principal.

-Ans.
-As per Section 24 of the CGST/SGST Act, the following categories of persons shall be required to be registered compulsorily irrespective of the threshold limit:
+Ans: The following categories of persons are required to be registered compulsorily irrespective of the threshold limit:

-electronic commerce operators required to pay tax under sub-section (5) of section 9;
+iv) persons who are required to pay tax under subsection (5) of section 9;

 vi) persons who are required to deduct tax under section 51;

-vii) persons who supply goods and/or services on behalf of other registered taxable persons whether as an agent or otherwise;
+vii) persons who make taxable supply of goods or services on behalf of other registered taxable persons whether as an agent or otherwise;

-ix) persons who are required to collect tax under section 52;
+ix) persons who supply goods, other than supplies specified under Section 9(5), through such e-commerce operator who is required to collect tax at source under section 52;

 xi) every person supplying online information and data base retrieval services from a place outside India to a person in India, other than a registered person; and,

-Ans.
-Yes.
-In terms of the proviso to Sub-Section (2) of Section 25, a person having multiple business verticals in a State may obtain a separate registration for each business vertical, subject to such conditions as may be prescribed.
+Ans: Yes.
+In terms of the proviso to Sub-Section (2) of Section 25, a person having multiple business verticals in a State may obtain a separate registration for each business vertical, subject to such conditions as prescribed in the registration rules.

 However as per the proviso to the aforesaid section 25(6), a person required to deduct tax under Section 51, may have, in lieu of a PAN, a Tax Deduction and Collection Account Number issued under the said Income Tax Act, in order to be eligible for grant of registration.

-Also, as per Section 25(7) PAN is not mandatory for a nonresident taxable person who may be granted registration on the basis of any other document as maybe prescribed.
+Also, as per Section 25(7) PAN is not mandatory for a nonresident taxable person who may be granted registration on the basis of self-attested copy of valid passport.